 Too much pumpkin not enough apple?
 The caramel apple coffee must be for YOU.
 Dunk one of my apple cider donuts into it and you will be in pure apple bliss.
-Or sip on it while a batch of slow cooker apple butter or slow cooker apple sauce is bubbling away making your house smell like fall and all things delicious.
+Or sip on it while a batch of Gluten Free Apple Pie Bars is baking or some slow cooker apple sauce is bubbling away making your house smell like fall and all things delicious.

 Either coffee you choose will be a winning choice.
 Enjoy!

 Key Ingredients in Gluten Free Pumpkin Muffins

 - Pumpkin Purée – not pumpkin pie filling.
 I know it sounds redundant to say but even I’ve bought the wrong can 🤦🏻♀️